Introduction

 The ENIAC and UNIVAC

-The Electronic Numerical Integrator and Computer (ENIAC), developed in 1945 by John Presper Eckert and John Mauchly, was among the earliest electronic general-purpose computers.
-Weighing around 30 tons and occupying 1,800 square feet, ENIAC could perform thousands of calculations per second, a remarkable feat for its time.
+The electronic Numerical Integrator and Computer (ENIAC), a behemoth of a machine, was created around 1945 by John Presper Eckert and John Mauchly and was among the first electronic general-purpose computers.
+With a weight of around 30 tons and taking up 1 800 square foot, ENIAC could run thousands of calculations every second, which was an achievement in its day.

 Following ENIAC, Eckert and Mauchly developed the Universal Automatic Computer (UNIVAC) in 1951, the first commercially available computer.
 UNIVAC’s success signalled the beginning of the commercial computer industry, making computing power accessible to businesses and governments.